pouchdb/pouchdb/docs/api.md

   * `options.attachments`: Include attachments.
 * `options.descending`: Reverse the order of the output documents.
 * `options.filter`: Reference a filter function from a design document to selectively get updates.
-* `options.since`: Start the results from the change immediately after the given sequence number.
+* `options.since`: Start the results from the change immediately after the given sequence number, you can also pass 'latest' if you want only new changes.
-* `options.complete`: Function called when all changes have been processed.
 * `options.live`: Use _longpoll_ feed.
-* `options.onChange`: Function called on each change after deduplication (only sends the most recent for each document).
-Not called as a callback but called as `onChange(change)`.
-Can also be used with the `live` flag.
+* `options.limit`: Limit the number of results to this number.
+* `options.style`: Specifies how many revisions are returned in the changes array.
+The default, main_only, will only return the current "winning" revision; all_docs will return all leaf revisions (including conflicts and deleted former conflicts).
+* `options.view`: Specify a view function to act as a filter.
+Documents counted as "passed" for a view filter if a map function emits at least one record for them.

 #### Example Usage:
 {% highlight js %}
 var changes = db.changes({
   since: 20,
-  live: true,
+  live: true
-  onChange: function(change) { }
+}).on('change', function(change) { });
-});

 changes.cancel();
 {% endhighlight %}